 |hadoop-node-2||146.xxx.xxx.77||4 x cpu, 16 GB Ram, 100 GB disk|

-If you’re behind proxy, then many repositories, including
+If you’re behind a proxy, you need to specify your proxy server information, because many repositories, including

 export https_proxy=https://<your.https-proxy.address>:<port#> export http_proxy=http://<your.http-proxy.address>:<port#>